JeroenDeDauw/WikibaseQueryEngine/README.md

 * id, string: serialization of the entities id
 * type, string: type of the entity

-### Table: valueless_snaks
+### Snak tables

+All snak tables have the following fields:

+* row_id, int
+* subject_id, string
-* entity_id, string
+* subject_type, string
 * property_id, string
+* statement_rank, int

+The schema definition is dynamically build in Schema.php.

+#### Value snak tables

+There is a value snak table per type of data value the store is configured to support.

+All data value tables have a set of additional fields that are specific to the type of data value they store.
+For the types of data value natively supported by the store, you can find the table definitions (without the common fields) in the Wikibase\QueryEngine\SQLStore\DataValueHandlers class.

+#### Valueless snak tables

+Additional fields:

 * snak_type, int: type of the snak, ie "no value"
 * snak_role, int: role of the snak, ie "qualifier" or "main snak"

-### Data value tables

-There is a data value table per type of data value the store is configured to support.
-Each such table has the following fields:

-* entity_id, string
-* property_id, string

-All data value tables have a set of additional fields that are specific to the type of data value they store.
-For the types of data value natively supported by the store, you can find the table definitions (without the common fields) in the Wikibase\QueryEngine\SQLStore\DataValueHandlers class.

 ## Tests